PLSE Staff

 Morgan Gallagher

-Lead Legal Administrative Assistant
+Legal Administrative Intern

 Morgan joined PLSE in April 2022 as a co-op from Drexel University.
 Morgan has always had a strong interest in decarceration efforts in Philadelphia which she has built upon during her time at PLSE.
 Morgan stayed on the team after her co-op and has made many improvements to the administrative procedures.
 She also helps manage the co-op system since April 2024 along with our Managing Attorney.
 Morgan graduated Drexel in 2024 with a degree in Philosophy, Politics, Economics and with minors in Sociology and Legal Studies.
 She plans on attending law school in the near future to continue this work.